-A Native American performing arts gathering to share and learn from each other, as well as strategize on ways to bring more awareness to the broader population of Native performing artists in the United States including Hawai’i and Alaska.
+A Native American performing arts gathering to share and learn from each other and strategize on ways to bring more awareness to the broader population of Native performing artists in the United States, including Hawai’i and Alaska.

 Deaf Theatre Action Planning Session (March 2019)